brunoasm/varKoder/README.md

 ### varKoder.py image

-This command processes raw sequencing reads and produces *varKodes*, which are images representing the variation in K-mer frequencies for a given k-mer size.
+This command processes raw sequencing reads and produces *varKodes*, which are images representing the variation in K-mer frequencies for a given k-mer length.

 Processing includes the following steps: